Two Aviation Cybersecurity Leaders Honored at Embry-Riddle Symposium

 “This is truly an honor,” Nyikos said.
 “I would like to thank the selection committee, made up of previous winners as well as my aviation cybersecurity colleagues and friends.
 I am fortunate to work with the best and brightest on challenging problems in this evolving space.”

-Reynolds, the managing director of cybersecurity for Airlines for America (A4A), was recognized with an ACE Award for his executive leadership.
+Diessner presented Reynolds, the managing director of cybersecurity for Airlines for America (A4A), with an ACE Award recognizing his executive leadership, including his more than 30 years of experience in cybersecurity and civil and military aviation.
+He described Reynolds as "a strong cybersecurity leader."

 “I want to thank the selection committee and Embry-Riddle Aeronautical University for the recognition,” Reynolds said.
 “Cybersecurity is a team sport, so I feel that I am accepting this award on behalf of the broader aviation cybersecurity community.
 The honor is being part of this larger, amazing team."

-The 2026 Aviation and Aerospace Cyber Resilience Symposium, which was held over two days in February, served as a confidential forum where cybersecurity leaders from academia, government and industry worked together to identify emerging challenges, share best practices and create solutions.
+The 2026 Aviation and Aerospace Cyber Resilience Symposium, which was held over two days, served as a confidential forum where cybersecurity leaders from academia, government and industry worked together to identify emerging challenges, share best practices and create solutions.

 In a welcome letter to the symposium, Embry‑Riddle President P. Barry Butler, Ph.D., said the event “has never been more relevant or crucial,” noting the range of cybersecurity challenges facing aviation and aerospace systems.